Bridging Explainability and Embeddings: BEE Aware of Spuriousness: Our Method

 \textbf{Initialization} We train a linear layer on top of the embedding space from $M$.
-We initialize $w_k$, the weights of class $k$ in this layer, with the embedding of its corresponding class name, extracted by the model $M$: where $K$ is the list of class names.
+We initialize $w_k$, the weights of class $k$ in this layer, with the embedding of its corresponding class name, as extracted by the model $M$: where $K$ is the list of class names.

-\textbf{Step 1: Model training} We train the weights of the linear layer using ERM~\cite{ERM}.
-Through learning, the weights for each class $k$ in the linear layer naturally shift from their original initialization, $M(\text{class\_name}_k)$, towards $w^*_k$, as visually presented in Fig.~\ref{fig:main_figure}.
+\textbf{Step 1: Model training} In the process of learning, the weights of each class $k$ in the linear layer naturally shift from their original zero-shot initialization, $M(\text{class\_name}_k)$, towards $w^*_k$.
+This drift is influenced by both class features and SCs, as illustrated in Fig.~\ref{fig:main_figure}.

-\textbf{Step 2: SCs identification} Since the weights $w_k$ and concepts $c_i$ share the same embedding space, we continue by identifying which concepts $c_i$ are correlated with each class $k$, as follows:
+\textbf{Step 2: SCs identification} To identify the learned SCs, we exploit the fact that the weights $w_k$ and concept embeddings $M(c_i)$ share the same embedding space.
+To this end, we take the following steps:

 \textbf{a.
-Filter out class-related concepts} After extracting $c_i$ concepts present in the dataset using existing tools, we filter out the concepts that are related to any actual class, leaving only concepts that are causally unrelated to all classes, which we call \textbf{class-neutral concepts}.
-We argue that only these concepts are proper candidates for SCs, as they are not required nor useful for the robust recognition of a class (\eg a forest background is well correlated with species of landbirds, but we want to prevent the model from relying on this correlation, which is causally unrelated w.r.t. the class definition).
+Filter out class-related concepts} After extracting the concepts $c_i$ present in the dataset using existing tools, we filter out the concepts that are related to any actual class.
+This leaves only concepts that are causally unrelated to all classes, which we call \textbf{class-neutral concepts}.
+We argue that only these concepts are proper candidates for SCs, as they are not required nor useful for the robust recognition of a class.
+For example, a forest background is well correlated with species of landbirds, but we want to prevent the model from relying on this correlation, which is unrelated to the class definition.
 The exact pipeline and tools for processing the concepts (extraction and filtering) are detailed in Sec.~\ref{sec:exp-details}.

 \textbf{b.
 Rank class-neutral concepts} For each class-neural concept $c_i$ and class $k$, we rank the concepts based on their similarities with the learned class weights $w^*_k$, using the following positive-SC score: